divblox/divblox.github.io/component-builder.md

 	component_classes['ungrouped_demo_component'] = ungrouped_demo_component;
 }

-/* Below is the DivbloxDomBaseComponent class from which every divblox component inherits This class manages the following behaviour for each component:
+/* Below is the DivbloxDomBaseComponent class from which every Divblox component inherits This class manages the following behaviour for each component:
 - Loading workflow, which includes checking of prerequisites and dependencies
 - Error handling